 You must provide your own container for the collection of the urine, and a timer so you may follow the instructions precisely.

 Cotinine stays in a person's system for a period of 2 to 4 days.
-You will be able to find out if cotinine is in the urine by reading your test device's specimen well 5 minutes after putting the urine into it with the dropper.
+You will be able to find out if cotinine is in the urine by reading the test device 5 minutes after putting the urine into it.
 A negative result means that a line, no matter how faint, appears in the "T" aka Test Line Region of the tobacco test.
 If no line appears at all in the "T" Region then the sample is positive for cotinine, or in other words, positive for nicotine.

 Nicotine Test Instructions

 Make sure the test device and the urine sample are at room temperature.
 Once opened, please use the test device as soon as possible.

 Place the device on a clean, level surface.
 Hold the dropper vertically and slowly transfer 3-4 drops of urine to the specimen well labeled "S." Avoid trapping air bubbles in the specimen well.
 When done, start a timer.

 Wait for the colored line(s) to appear.
 Results should be read at 5 minutes.
 Do not interpret the result of your nicotine test after 5 minutes.

 A colored line must appear in the Control Region (labelled C) of the test device to ensure it is working properly.
 If no line appears in this region, discard the device and retest with another test device.

 Negative for Nicotine - A colored line next to the "T" for Test Region on the device means the level of nicotine in the body is below 200 nanograms per mililiter, in other words below the cut-off level.
 The test is negative even if the colored line is very faint in the "T" region.
 The "C" and "T" lines do not have to be of the same intensity.